fhdsl/AI_for_Decision_Makers/docs/no_toc/01c-AI_Possibilities-how_ai_works.md

 <img src="resources/images/01c-AI_Possibilities-how_ai_works_files/figure-html//1OydUyEv1uEzn8ONPznxH1mGd4VHC9n88_aUGqkHJX4I_g263e06ef889_36_397.png" title="CAPTION HERE" alt="CAPTION HERE" width="100%" style="display: block; margin: auto;" />

 <div class = disclaimer>
- **Disclaimer**: The thoughts and ideas presented in this course are not to be substituted for legal or ethical advice and are only meant to give you a starting point for gathering information about AI policy and regulations to consider.
+**Disclaimer:** The thoughts and ideas presented in this course are not to be substituted for legal or ethical advice and are only meant to give you a starting point for gathering information about AI policy and regulations to consider.
 </div>